 A 1975 article published in Prevention magazine described the experiment as follows: “After several weeks, the animals were placed one by one into a drum of cold water from which they could not climb out.
 They literally were forced to sink or swim.
 Rats in the first group swam for an average 13.3 minutes before giving up.
 The second group, which had the added fortifications of B vitamins, swam for an average of 13.4 minutes.
 Of the last group of rats, THE ONES RECIEVING THE LIVER three swam for 63, 83 and 87 minutes.
 The other nine rats in this group were still swimming vigorously at the end of two hours when the test was terminated.

 Something in the liver had prevented them from becoming exhausted.

-For me the taste of liver is strong so I “hide” it in ground beef.
-Here is how I do it….
+The taste of liver is strong so I “hide” it in ground beef.
 I use livers from organic pastured soy-free chickens (the taste is a little bit more palatable to me than beef).
 Next I puree, saute’ in ghee/coconut oil, then mix in with ground grass fed beef.
 You would never know it mixes in so well!

 Would you or do you eat liver?
 Let me know in the comments!